tystar86/python_exercises/Tasks/math.md

 ```

 #33.
->Write a Python program to add, subtract, multiply and division of two complex numbers.
+>Write a function to add, subtract, multiply and division of two complex numbers.

 **Expected Output :**
 ```